-Known as the ‘King of Kink’, Helmut Newton is one of the most iconic fashion photographers to have lived.
-The provocative and distinctive style seen in his black and white images are still to this day recognizable.
+Helmut Newton, the ‘King of Kink’, was one of the most iconic fashion photographers to have lived.
+He was honoured with many awards throughout his career, and today his provocative and distinctive black-and-white images are still incredibly recognisable.
 In 1957, Newton landed a contract with British Vogue, and from then on worked with clients from Harper’s Bazaar to Playboy.
-Honoured with many awards throughout his career, the French photographer’s most iconic image is known as ‘Le Smoking‘, featuring a model smoking a cigarette in a Yves Saint Laurent suit on Rue Aubriot in 1975 Paris.
+The French photographer’s most iconic image is ‘Le Smoking‘, featuring a model smoking a cigarette in an Yves Saint Laurent suit on Rue Aubriot in 1975 Paris.

-Having photographed every single cover of Italian Vogue from 1988 to today as well as every Prada campaign since 2004, Steven Meisel is one of today’s most important photographers.
-He is best known for his controversial fashion editorials, like the one of model’s in a mental institute for Italian Vogue, but his portfolio also includes commercial images for clients like Barneys New York, Perry Ellis, Valentino, Versace, and the Gap.
-The American photographer is also close with celebrities, and in addition to shooting with Mick Jagger, Tina Turner and Whitney Houston among many others, he is the one behind Madonna’s 1984 album, Like a Virgin.
+Having photographed Italian Vogue covers every year between 1988 and 2018, along with practically every Prada campaign since 2004, Steven Meisel is one of today’s most important photographers.
+He is best known for his controversial fashion editorials, like staging model’s in a mental institute for Italian Vogue – but his portfolio also includes commercial images for clients like Barneys New York, Perry Ellis, Valentino, Versace and Gap.
+The American photographer is also close with celebrities, and in addition to shooting with Mick Jagger, Tina Turner and Whitney Houston, he is the man behind Madonna’s 1984 album cover, Like a Virgin.

 Richard Avedon was an American fashion and portrait photographer, known for capturing emotion and personality in his images.
-For a fun fact, the 1957 film Funny Face, starring Audrey Hepburn, is loosely based on Avedon’s early life.
-During his career, he shot a total of 148 covers of Vogue and he was one of legendary fashion editor Diana Vreeland’s staff photographers, bringing her visions to life by shooting imaginative and exotic fashion stories for her around the world.
-Avedon was also behind many notable fashion advertisements of his time, including a Calvin Klein campaign with 15-year-old Brooke Shields, Revlon’s ‘The Most Unforgettable Women’ campaign, and an advertisement series for Gianni Versace beginning with the spring/summer campaign 1980.
+During his career, he shot a total of 148 Vogue covers and was one of legendary fashion editor Diana Vreeland’s staff photographers – bringing her visions to life by shooting imaginative and exotic fashion stories.
+Avedon was also behind many notable fashion advertisements of his time, including a Calvin Klein campaign with 15-year-old Brooke Shields, Revlon’s ‘The Most Unforgettable Women’ campaign, and an advertisement series for Gianni Versace in the 1980s.

-As one of the more contemporary photographers on this list, Mario Testino is originally from Peru and is one of today’s most influential fashion photographers.
-Testino often captures celebrities in casually glamorous environments and his career skyrocketed in 1997 when he photographed Princess Diana for a cover of Vanity Fair.
-With a sharp and vibrant style, his works include a mix of cultural and commercial, and some of his clients are Burberry, Gucci and Dolce & Gabbana, as well as fashion magazines from Vogue to Vanity Fair.
+Mario Testino, one of the more contemporary photographers on this list, captures candid and glamorous shots of famous figures.
+The photographer, who’s originally from Peru, saw his career skyrocket in 1997 when he photographed Princess Diana for a Vanity Fair cover.
+With a sharp and vibrant style, his works include a mix of cultural and commercial, and his clients span Burberry, Gucci and Dolce & Gabbana, as well as fashion magazines like Vogue and Vanity Fair.

-The only female photographer listed here, Annie Leibovitz is an American photographer with one of today’s most distinctive and imaginative aesthetics.
-She is known for shooting celebrities as well as magical fashion stories, like one of her famous ones with Natalia Vodianova as Alice in Wonderland in Vogue.
-Early on in her career Leibovitz became chief photographer for Rolling Stone in 1973, ten years later she joined Vanity Fair and also started working for Vogue.
-In addition to magazine work, she has also created successful campaigns for clients like American Express and the Gap.
+Annie Leibovitz is an American photographer with one of today’s most distinctive and imaginative aesthetics.
+She is known for shooting celebrities, as well as magical fashion stories like Alice in Wonderland-themed editorials in Vogue.
+Early on in her career, in 1973, Leibovitz became the chief photographer for Rolling Stone before joining Vanity Fair and working for Vogue.
+In addition to magazine work, she created successful campaigns for clients like American Express and Gap.
 Her most iconic images include a photograph of Hilary Clinton in 1998, which was Vogue’s first cover with a First Lady, and her famous shot of John Lennon naked next to Yoko Ono, taken just a few hours before he was killed.

 American Irving Penn was one of the 20th century’s most influential photographers.
-In addition to shooting portraits and fashion editorials, he was known for capturing modernist still life images of food, metal, bones and other small objects.
-In 1943, he actually photographed Vogue’s first and only still life cover.
-With an artistic background, Penn studied drawing, painting, graphics and industrial artwork at the Philadelphia Museum School of Industrial Art (now the University of the Arts), which clearly translated into his photography.
-With an emphasis on form and shape, and work characterized by simplicity, composition and clarity, his career lasted for almost 70 years and his clients included Vogue, Issey Miyake, and Clinique.
+In addition to shooting portraits and fashion editorials, he was known for capturing modernist still life images of food, metal, bones and other small objects; in 1943, he photographed Vogue’s first and only still life cover.
+With an artistic background, Penn studied drawing, painting, graphics and industrial artwork at the Philadelphia Museum School of Industrial Art (now the University of the Arts), which he translated into his photography.
+His career lasted for almost 70 years and his clients included Vogue, Issey Miyake and Clinique.

-Paolo Roversi is known for dreamy images, which often have dark tones and slightly haunting atmospheres.
-He’s an Italian-born contemporary photographer and his works have been featured in Marie Claire, the Italian editions of Vogue and Harper’s Bazaar, and campaigns for innovative Japanese brands like Yohji Yamamoto and Comme des Garçons.
-Roversi’s career began in the mid 1970s, as British photographer Lawrence Sackmann took him on as assistant and taught him the ins and outs of being a professional photographer.
+Paolo Roversi is known for dreamy images, which often have dark undertones.
+He’s an Italian-born contemporary photographer and his works have been featured in Marie Claire, the Italian editions of Vogue and Harper’s Bazaar, while he’s shot campaigns for avant-garde brands like Yohji Yamamoto and Comme des Garçons.
+Roversi’s career began in the mid 1970s, when British photographer Lawrence Sackmann took him on as assistant and taught him the ins and outs of professional photography.

-David Bailey is a British photographer, best known for capturing the spirit of the Swinging 60s.
-He has a straight-forward and clean style, but at the same time imaginative and thought-provoking, like shown in the image below.
-In 1960, Bailey landed a contract as a fashion photographer for British Vogue and he also did a lot of freelance work throughout the era, photographing iconic figures of the time like The Beatles, Andy Warhol, Mick Jagger, Jean Shrimpton, and notorious East End gangsters, the Kray twins.
-The film Blowup (1966), directed by Michelangelo Antonioni, was inspired by Bailey — and in 2012 BBC made a film of his iconic 1962 photoshoot with Jean Shrimpton, entitled We’ll Take Manhattan.
+British photographer David Bailey captured the spirit of the Swinging ’60s.
+In 1960, Bailey landed a contract as a fashion photographer for British Vogue while also doing a lot of freelance work, photographing iconic figures of the time like The Beatles, Andy Warhol, Mick Jagger Jean Shrimpton, and notorious East End gangsters, the Kray twins.
+The film Blowup (1966), directed by Michelangelo Antonioni, was inspired by Bailey — and in 2012 the BBC made a film of his iconic 1962 photoshoot with Jean Shrimpton, called We’ll Take Manhattan.